 God woke me up at 3 AM recently and this message is the result.
 My heart was heavy; we were wrapping up our Bible study on the book of Colossians – a church Paul commended for their faith and love, by the way – and we were examining the geography of Asia Minor (modern day Turkey) and many cities that had Christian churches in the first several centuries.

-*partial transcript to the sermon in the above video:
+*The following is a partial transcript to the sermon from video:

 In Revelation chapter two and three, Jesus harshly rebuked five out the seven churches within the same area.
 I couldn’t help but wonder what He would think of churches in America today.
 It’s a sobering thought.